Samizo-AITL/udemy-physctrl/PROJECT_STATUS.md

 - Scope: Physical-model-based control design (PID / FSM)

 ### Structure
-The initial lecture-oriented structure is established:
+The lecture-oriented structure is established and validated:

 ```text
 00_intro        # Motivation and design philosophy